michalkmet/xp-orange-persistent-bugger/NOTES.md

 Pomodoro 3:
 - 🚧 IN PROGRESS UAT2.4: When I pass 168, then I should see 3

 Pomodoro 4:
-- 🚧 IN PROGRESS UAT2.4: When I pass 168, then I should see 3
+- ✅ DONE UAT2.4: When I pass 168, then I should see 3
+- ✅ DONE UAT1.8: When I pass 38, then I should see 2
 - ⚠ TODO UAT2.5: When I pass 359, then I should see 3
 - ⚠ TODO UAT2.6: When I pass 999, then I should see 4
+-